 Tony asks Mike to go camping with him.
 Mike declines.
 Tony camps near where he and his late wife used to collect gemstones.
-Tony's vehicle gets bogged and his mobile phone is out of range so he is unable to contact Mike.
-Mike gets worried, fearing his father is not going to come back just like the day his mother didn't come back.
-Mike steals a 4-wheel drive and goes in search of his father.
-Nikki helps Mike locate Tony using GPS satellite navigation and stereoscopic map reading.
+Tony's vehicle gets bogged and his mobile phone is out of range, so he is unable to contact Mike.
+Mike gets worried, fearing his father is not going to come back - just like the day his mother didn't come back.
+Mike steals a four-wheel drive and goes in search of his father.
+Nikki helps Mike locate Tony, using GPS satellite navigation and stereoscopic map reading.

 The Big Skip

 Maggie, while listening into CB radio, hears a distress call from a child.
 But no one believes her.
 Nikki thinks Maggie's doing it for attention.
 The distress call is heard again and a satellite link is established with a low orbiting satellite that has a CB band.
 The distress call is pinpointed and the child is rescued.
 Maggie has given a Valentine Card to Mike.
 But he has presumed it came from Nikki and so Mike's reciprocated with a Valentine message to Nikki.